voidxog/Android-16-Expressive-Theme/README.md

 **Important:**

 While you can enable this module for *any* app in the LSPosed Manager scope settings, it will only modify behavior in apps that actually check for that specific boolean.
-For apps that don't use these, the module will simply do nothing.
+For apps that don't check for it, the module will simply do nothing.

 ## How to install